makrai/notes/demszky-23-llm-psycho.md

     psychology study can.
 LLMs can
   * also for context-dependent, high-inference constructs, such as belonging (Box 2) or suicide risk 63
-  * outputs from conventional text-analysis methods, such as word-counting and topic modelling algorithms must be translated into a psychological construct by a researcher
+  * outputs from conventional text-analysis methods (word-counting, topic model) must be translated into a psychological construct by a researcher
     * For example, if LIWC scores a text high on ‘cognitive processing words’,
     * map ‘cognitive processing’ onto constructs such as anxiety or depression
     * eg 2 topics from a topic model is subjective 64, and the topics